-The Commission shall conduct a public hearing or hearings on nominations for placement or deletion from the Alameda County Register.
+The Commission shall conduct a-public hearing or hearings on nominations for placement designation on, or proposals for deletion from, the Alameda County Register.
 At the conclusion of the hearing(s), the Commission shall make a recommendation to the Board of Supervisors on the nomination or proposal.